BobDotCom/mclauncher/README.rst

 ==========
 mclauncher
 ==========
 A fully fledged launcher for Minecraft.
 Made in python, and supports almost all features of the official launcher.
+Not tested on Windows.

 Usage
 -----